 Hearing Healthcare Education Program

 Congratulations on completing your hearing evaluation.
-If you have been diagnosed with hearing loss, the next step to optimal hearing is to attend a one-hour educational program on enhancing communication.
+If you have been diagnosed with hearing loss, the next step to optimal hearing is to attend our 90 minute educational program on enhancing communication.

 Hearing Education Purpose

 Hearing education is important because many people with hearing loss do not know its full impact on themselves and others around them.
 Understandably, many people do not even recognize their own hearing issues.
 Brain studies reveal dramatic changes that result from hearing loss and identify its negative impact on overall health.
 Unfortunately, this important part of our healthcare is frequently overlooked.
 Hearing education can prevent adverse effects of hearing loss and can maximize your quality of life.

 Think of this education program as preventative medicine for your hearing.
 We will provide you with comprehensive practical information for hearing well with hearing loss.

 - Why people “hear”, but cannot always “make it out”

 - Why hearing loss is perceived differently from the patient vs. their loved ones

 - You will learn how to manage environmental circumstances that adversely affect hearing, such as communicating through walls and conversing in noisy restaurants

 The best approach to hearing aid use: